cg-li/cg-li/README.md

   https://github.com/cg-li/sql

 ## Academic Background
 Completed all doctoral research requirements in structural graph theory and high dimensional statistics.
-Led original mathematical research on complex graph structures, identifying a limitation in a prior approach and proposing an alternative insight that addressed a key computational bottleneck in the (2,3)-linkage problem.
+Conducted and led original mathematical research on complex graph structures, identifying a limitation in a prior approach and proposing an alternative insight that addressed a key computational bottleneck in the (2,3)-linkage problem.
 After careful consideration of long-term career direction, I made a strategic decision to leave academia and transition toward algorithm engineering and data systems.

 ## Current Focus